Unkittil History, Family Crest & Coats of Arms

 Early History of the Unkittil family

-Another 232 words (17 lines of text) covering the years 1901 and 1636 are included under the topic Early Unkittil History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Unkittil research.
+Another 102 words (7 lines of text) covering the years 1901 and 1636 are included under the topic Early Unkittil History in all our PDF Extended History products and printed products wherever possible.

 Unkittil Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Unkittil were recorded, including Anketill, Ankatell, Anketil, Ankatel, Anchetill, Anchetell and many more.